MajdLHB/Football-Quiz/README.md

 Welcome to the Football Legends List project!
 This repository contains a Python script that generates a list of football (soccer) legends, including their transfer history and interesting facts about them.
 This list includes some of the greatest players of all time, both past and present.

+It's a football players quiz that provide with player information.
+Your role is to write the player's name.
+You can answer with 'hint' or 'Hint' and 'help' or 'Help' if you need some help.

 ## Table of Contents
 - [Features](#features)
 - [Usage](#usage)